fbpx

 Example of no kerf nodes

-As a rule of thumb, these cuts will need to be the Min Bridge Size apart for the material and thickness chosen.
+These cuts will need to be the Min Bridge Size apart for the material and thickness chosen.

 You can find the Min Bridge Size value for your material on the individual info page at our materials directory